 When you are programming, you find yourself analysing your every decision.
 Similarly, AI programing coined in the framework of the human mind does the same.
 According to the outcome it must reach, it selects the appropriate algorithm.
 It is as simple as using the correct formula in Mathematics to reach the desired answer.

 3. Self-Correcting Process

 Just like humans correct their mistakes, smart machines are well-versed in self-evaluation and correction.
 Self-programming AI can figure out that it has made a mistake when an unsought outcome is obtained.
 It will learn from the mistake instead of coming to an abrupt halt.
-This allows it to consistently improve.
+This allows artificial intelligence programming to consistently improve.

 6 Languages You Can Use for AI Programming